 The Affordable Care Act (ACA)

-Under the federal law the Affordable Care Act (Obamacare), unemployed workers can also find health insurance through the government’s Health Insurance Marketplace.
+Under the Affordable Care Act (Obamacare) federal law, unemployed workers can also find health insurance through the government’s Health Insurance Marketplace.
 The Marketplace provides individuals a way to purchase health insurance.

 Normally, people need to apply for health insurance in the Marketplace during a particular enrollment period.
 However, if you leave a job outside of the normal enrollment period, you qualify for a Special Enrollment Period.
 This means that, once you leave your job, you have a 60-day enrollment window to shop and enroll in a health plan through the Marketplace.

 Your health insurance options (and costs) will vary depending on your income and household size.